atomvm/AtomVM/doc/src/getting-started-guide.md

     shell$ which atomvm
     /usr/local/bin/atomvm

-#### Building from source
+#### Building on MacOS from source

 You may optionally build AtomVM from source and install the AtomVM virtual machine to your development machine.
 Building AtomVM from source is slightly more involved, as it requires the installation of third party libraries and is typically recommended only for users who are doing development on the AtomVM virtual machine, or for developers implementing custom Nifs or ports.

-Instructions for building AtomVM from source are covered in the AtomVM [Build Instructions](./build-instructions.md).
+Instructions for building AtomVM from source are covered in the AtomVM [Build Instructions](./build-instructions.md#generic-unix-build-instructions).

 ### Running applications on the Generic UNIX platform